 The Auditorium di Mecenate is a small monument near the Piazza Vittorio Emanuele II in the Esquilino neighborhood of Rome.
 The monument is located inside a small public garden, which is never open.
-The monument, which was found in 1874, used to be covered by a vaulted ceiling, but now has a modern roof.
-The main hall measures 13 by 24 meters and ends in a semi-circular apse.
-The entire interior of the complex is covered with frescoes.
+The main hall measures 11 by 24 meters and ends in a semi-circular apse.
+The entire interior of the complex used to be covered with frescoes.

 Auditorium di Mecenate Rome